-Quebradas Back Country Byway is a 24 mile lightly trafficked trail located near San Juan Pueblo, New Mexico that offers scenic views and is rated as moderate.
+Quebradas Back Country Byway is a 25 mile lightly trafficked point-to-point trail located near Lemitar, New Mexico that offers scenic views and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 off road driving